Find Cable TV, Phone & Internet Providers Los Angeles, California

 Internet-only prices in Los Angeles range between $14.95/mo. for 3 Mbps and $199.99/mo. for 1000 Mbps.
 Rates are reduced when you bundle.

-AT&T Fiber, EarthLink Fiber and Frontier FiOS are some of the most popular providers in Los Angeles delivering up to 1000 Mbps speeds to 100% residents while Charter Spectrum provides up to 1 Gig speeds via a fiber-backed cable infrastructure.
+AT&T Fiber and EarthLink Fiber are some of the most popular providers in Los Angeles delivering up to 1000 Mbps speeds to 100% residents while Charter Spectrum provides up to 1 Gig speeds via a fiber-backed cable infrastructure.

 In order to check internet availability options in your area, simply enter your zip code in the search bar given at the top/bottom of this page and sit back as Local Cable Deals’ advanced engine fetches the latest provider entries for you.